This recipe was originally published on September 23rd, 2014.

 - 1 can chickpeas, drained

-- In a large skillet or saucepan, heat ½ tbsp of coconut oil over medium-high heat.
+- In a large skillet or saucepan, heat ½ tablespoon of coconut oil over medium-high heat.

 - Add onion, garlic, jalapeño, chili garlic sauce, sriracha, curry powder, chili powder, turmeric, and salt.
 Stir vigorously and cook for about 1-2 minutes.